How KALYIX works together

 Clear roles inside the system

-How V2 thinks technically
+How this works technically

 Who this is for